 Language is at the heart of everything we do.
-It sustains thought; it provides clarity of instruction and develops community.
-As an excellent communicator, this is your chance to strengthen young people’s English skills through writing, reading, and spoken language.
-Whether chairing a lively debate or navigating a class through a complex Shakespeare extract, or developing authentic writing for real audiences, you will become an inspiring influence for all pupils.
+It sustains thought, it provides clarity of instruction and it develops community.
+This is your chance to strengthen young people’s English skills through writing, reading and spoken language.

-On the English PGCE course, we are passionate about language and literature in all its forms.
-We will equip you with the skills and experience necessary to both educate and inspire secondary English pupils.
-It is not about teaching to the test; teaching is much more than that.
-Our ambitious curriculum has fully embedded the Core Content Framework for Initial Teacher Training to develop strong English subject knowledge and pedagogy.
-Through interactive workshops, tutorials andseminars this one-year full-time course enables you to meet the national Teachers’ Standards for the award of Qualified Teacher Status (QTS).
+On the English PGCE course, we will equip you with the experience to both educate and inspire secondary English pupils, fully embedding the Core Content Framework.
+This course will enable you to meet and exceed the Teachers’ Standards for the award of Qualified Teacher Status (QTS).

 Sign up now to receive more information about studying at Middlesex University London.

-You will critically evaluate the effectiveness of a wide range of resources and your own lesson plans.
+You will critically evaluate the effectiveness of a wide range of resources and your own pedagogy.
 You will analyse research data and critically evaluate how research has contributed to the knowledge and understanding of how to teach English effectively.

 This module aims to introduce the professional secondary school environment.
 You will demonstrate your progress in developing your understanding and skills necessary to operate as an effective English teacher in a secondary school.
 As such, it supports you to progress towards the achievement of current requirements for the award of Qualified Teacher Status.